taligentx/dscKeybusInterface/README.md

 * Status tracking of zones 1-64
 * Virtual keypad: Enables writing keys to the panel for partitions 1-8
 * Data buffering: Helps prevent missing Keybus data when the sketch is busy
-* Non-blocking code: Allows sketches to run as quickly as possible without using `delay` or `delayMicroseconds`.
+* Non-blocking code: Allows sketches to run as quickly as possible without using `delay` or `delayMicroseconds`
 * Tested DSC panels: PC1555MX, PC5015, PC1616, PC1832, PC1864.
 All PowerSeries panels are supported, post an issue if you have a different panel (PC5020, etc) and have tested the interface to update this list.
 * Supported boards:
-  - Arduino: ATmega328P, ATmega2560, and ATmega32U4-based boards at 16Mhz
-    - Uno, Mega, Leonardo, Mini, Micro, Nano, Pro, Pro Mini
+  - Arduino: Uno, Mega, Leonardo, Mini, Micro, Nano, Pro, Pro Mini (ATmega328P, ATmega2560, and ATmega32U4-based boards at 16Mhz)
   - esp8266: NodeMCU, Wemos D1 Mini, ESP12, etc

 ## Release notes